 Woodward lives in San Miguel de Allende, enjoys hiking, Latin American art, writing, travel, and the privilege of service as a priest within the Anglican Communion.

-Rev. Ernie Townsend, a communicant of St. Paul’s since 2000, is involved in the liturgical, administrative and pastoral life of our congregation.
-Rev. Townsend established a Pastoral Care Committee at Holy Cross Church, Kingston, NY, where members received training in empathetic listening and pastoral counseling.
-He was also ordained a deacon at The Cathedral of St. John the Divine, and as a priest by Rev. Carlos Touch Porter, then Primate of the Mexican Anglican Church.
-Ernie has a Masters degree from Syracuse University’s School of Social Work and Doctorate from New York University’s School of Public Administration.
+The Reverend Dr. Ernie Townsend, has been a communicant of St. Paul’s since 2000, is involved in the liturgical, administrative and pastoral life of our congregation.
+Father Townsend established a Pastoral Care Committee at Holy Cross Church, Kingston, NY, where members received training in empathetic listening and pastoral counseling.
+He was ordained a deacon at The Cathedral of St. John the Divine in ____ and as a priest by the Right Reverend Carlos Touch Porter, then Primate of the Mexican Anglican Church, in ____.
+Father Ernie has a Masters degree from Syracuse University’s School of Social Work and Doctorate from New York University’s School of Public Administration.

-Fr.
-Sells graduated from the University of New Mexico in 1967 with a Bachelor’s degree in Electrical Engineering.
-After working in the nuclear testing program for the US Government, he went to seminary at the Church Divinity School of the Pacific, Berkely, CA, graduating in 1979.
-He served the Episcopal Church in the Diocese of New Mexico, Utah (for which he was the Diocesan News Coordinator and Editor of the Diocesan monthly paper), Olympia, Washington, and Wyoming.
+The Reverend Dr. Jeffery E. Sells graduated from the University of New Mexico in 1967 with a Bachelor’s degree in Electrical Engineering.
+After working in the nuclear testing program for the US Government, he went to seminary at the Church Divinity School of the Pacific, Berkeley, CA, graduating in 1979.
+Father Sells served the Episcopal Church in the Diocese of New Mexico, Utah (for which he was the Diocesan News Coordinator and Editor of the Diocesan monthly paper), Olympia, Washington, and Wyoming.
 He received a Ph.D. in Counseling Psychology, spending time in the VA system working with Vietnam era vets in the Salt Lake City VA hospital.
 He retired from St. David’s in 2010 and moved to San Miguel de Allende, where he lives with his wife, Elaine.

 The Vestry of St. Paul’s is a part of the governance and leadership of the community.
 It is composed of up to twelve members, including Senior Warden, Junior Warden, Treasurer, and Clerk.
 With the exception of the Sr. Warden (appointed by the Rector) all vestry members are elected by the parish at its Annual Parish Meeting.
 The Vestry meets monthly to conduct the business of the parish and to work with the Rector to develop and oversee the life and work of the parish.
 Members serve for a three-year term.